Welcome to today's edition of the Rush 24-7 podcast.

 It's a great deal.

-Uh and I realized about an hour and a half later that it actually exemplified a point uh I wanted to make about why the late night comedy shows were dying in the ratings.
+And I realized about an hour and a half later that it actually exemplified a point I wanted to make about why the late night comedy shows were dying in the ratings, because you should never lose the ability to see the comedy in your own side.

-And Rush has always had that through all the decades he's been he doesn't he doesn't take the he's never taken the position that he's just there to be a cheerleader for everybody with an R after his name.
+He's never taken the position that he's just there to be a cheerleader for everybody with an R after his name.

-Oh yeah.
+Oh, yeah.

 You should always be able to see the comedy in your own side.

-And that's why uh the minute you hear these uh so-called comedians say, well, of course we would make jokes about Barack Obama or Hillary Clinton, but really there's nothing funny about them, is there?
+And that's why the minute you hear these so-called comedians say, well, of course we would make jokes about Barack Obama or Hillary Clinton.

 You're not in the comedy business anymore.

-Uh I mentioned yesterday that I just think I don't understand why people are not annoyed about this.
+I mentioned yesterday that I just think I don't understand why people are not annoyed about this.

-You have an election, and then there's this transitional period.
+You have an election and then there's this transitional period.

-And we're told that the transition period is because it's apparently very difficult to uh fill a cabinet, uh you have to do background checks, you have to appoint people.
+And we're told that the transition period is because it's apparently very difficult to fill a cabinet.

-Takes all a lot of time.
+It takes all a lot of time.

-Doesn't take time anywhere else.
+It doesn't take time anywhere else.

-It takes 48 hours everywhere else on the planet, but takes it takes months here.
+It takes 48 hours everywhere else on the planet.

 If it just takes three months to run background checks, if it's a health and safety issue, if it's to ensure you've got the right quotas of transgendered cabinet officers, so be it.